Nuwan Zoysa

 Demuni Nuwan Tharanga Zoysa (born 13 May 1978), or Nuwan Zoysa, is a former Sri Lankan cricketer.
-He was a tall left-arm seam bowler, who played 30 Tests and 95 ODIs for Sri Lanka.
+He was a tall left-arm seam bowler, who played 30 Tests and 95 One Day Internationals (ODIs) for Sri Lanka.
 Nuwan was educated at Isipathana College, Colombo.

-In his eighth Test, Zoysa became the first player in the history to take a hat-trick off his first three balls of a Test match.
+In his eighth Test, Zoysa became the first player in history to take a hat-trick off his first three balls of a Test match.
 He achieved this against Zimbabwe at Harare in November 1999, dismissing Trevor Gripper, Murray Goodwin and Neil Johnson.

 International career

-Zoysa made his first class debut in 1996/97 and during his first season he took his career best figures of 7 for 58, playing for Sinhalese Sports Club.
+Zoysa made his first-class debut in 1996/97 and during his first season he took his career best figures of 7 for 58, playing for Sinhalese Sports Club.
 He made his Test debut soon after in Dunedin against New Zealand.
-He has gone on to take over 100 ODI wickets for Sri Lanka, the ninth to have achieved the milestone.
+He took over 100 ODI wickets for Sri Lanka, becoming the eighth to have achieved the milestone in the 2004 Champions Trophy.

-An aggressive lower order batsman, Zoysa once won an ODI game against Australia with an unbeaten 47.
-Zoysa's golden era in international cricket came during 2004 season, where he was the main strike bowler accompany with Chaminda Vaas.
-He performed well in bat and ball in numerous occasions, enable to win many bilateral, tri-series and ICC major tournaments.
-His highest ODI score came against Australia.
-He has single Test and ODI fifer each as well.
+An aggressive lower order batsman, Zoysa once won an ODI against Australia with an unbeaten 47, his highest ODI score.
+Zoysa's peak in international cricket came during the 2004 season when he took his best Test and ODI figures and only five-wicket hauls.
+In May, he took 5 for 20 against Zimbabwe in the first Test at Harare and in August he claimed 5 for 26 in a ODI against South Africa in Colombo.